 Starting a new business is not easy.
 It takes thought, money, and a lot of reading, but if you use the free resources available to you and especially find a mentor through SCORE, you can quickly become your boss.

-Ans: Yes, you may face the issue of money, if that is not the case then no unemployment won’t make much difference.
+Ans.
+Yes, you may face the issue of money, if that is not the case then unemployment won’t make much difference.

-Ans: Yes, you can start some businesses which doesn’t require investment.
-All they ask for is skills and dedication; like online business of creating ppts, e-wedding cards and many more.
+Ans.
+Yes, you can start some businesses which don’t require investment.
+All they ask for is skills and dedication; like the online business of creating ppts, e-wedding cards and many more.

-Ans: Both have there own merits, however, being unemployed is better as you can invest more without any distraction.
+Ans.
+Both have their own merits, however, being unemployed is better as you can invest more without any distractions.